Sebamir/Heart-Risk-Analysis/README.md

-# Heart-Risk-Analysis-Predictor
+# Heart-Risk-Analysis/POWER BI/ ML_predictor
 Cardiovascular disease (CVD) is the leading cause of death worldwide.
 Early detection is key to prevention.
-This project uses data to build a predictive model that identifies high-risk individuals before it is too late.
+This project uses data to find insights and build a predictive model that identifies high-risk individuals before it is too late.

 # 🫀 Cardiovascular Risk Analysis